ariakit/ariakit/packages/reakit/src/Alert/README.md

 ---
-path: /docs/box/
+path: /docs/Alert/
-redirect_from:
-  - /components/box/
-  - /components/block/
-  - /components/flex/
-  - /components/grid/
-  - /components/inline/
-  - /components/inlineblock/
-  - /components/inlineflex/
-  - /components/avatar/
-  - /components/blockquote/
-  - /components/card/
-  - /components/card/cardfit/
-  - /components/code/
-  - /components/heading/
-  - /components/image/
-  - /components/link/
-  - /components/list/
-  - /components/navigation/
-  - /components/paragraph/
-  - /components/table/
-  - /components/table/tablewrapper/
 ---

-# Box
+# Alert

-`Box` is the most abstract component on top of which all other Reakit components are built.
+`Alert` is the most abstract component on top of which all other Reakit components are built.
 By default, it renders a `div` element.

 <carbon-ad></carbon-ad>